PyLink/PyLink/docs/technical/pmodule-spec.md

 When receiving or sending topics, there is a `topicset` attribute in the IRC channel (IrcChannel) object that should be set **True**.
 It simply denotes that a topic has been set in the channel at least once.
 Relay uses this so it doesn't overwrite topics with empty ones during burst, when a relay channel initialize before the uplink has sent the topic for it.

-*Caveat:* Topic handling is not yet subject to TS rules (which vary by IRCds) and are currently blindly accepted. https://github.com/GLolol/PyLink/issues/277
+*Caveat:* Topic handling on the current PyLink protocol modules is not yet subject to TS rules (which vary by IRCds) and are currently blindly accepted. https://github.com/GLolol/PyLink/issues/277

 ### Mode formats